liorfranko/aws-cli-mcp/README.md

 ## 🔐 Security Notes
 - This server executes AWS CLI commands with the same permissions as your configured AWS credentials.
+- **MCP is strictly read-only: only non-mutating AWS CLI operations are allowed.**
 - Be careful about who can access this server.
 - Consider implementing additional authentication for production use.